 The two main determinants of colour print quality are resolution, measured in dots per inch (dpi), and the number of levels or graduations that can be printed per dot.
-Generally speaking, the higher the resolution and the more levels per dot, the better the overall print quality.
+According to printing companies like MyCreativeShop, the higher the resolution and the more levels per dot, the better the overall print quality.

 In practice, most printers make a trade-off, some opting for higher resolution and others settling for more levels per dot, the best solution depending on the printer’s intended use.
 Graphic arts professionals, for example, are interested in maximising the number of levels per dot to deliver photographic image quality, while general business users will require reasonably high resolution so as to achieve good text quality as well as good image quality.

 The simplest type of colour printer is a binary device in which the cyan, magenta, yellow and black dots are either on (printed) or off (not printed), with no intermediate levels possible.
 If ink (or toner) dots can be mixed together to make intermediate colours, then a binary CMYK printer can only print eight solid colours (cyan, magenta, yellow, red, green and blue, plus black and white).
 Clearly this isn’t a big enough palette to deliver good colour print quality, which is where halftoning comes in.